CodingKrishna/lab-programs/strings-programs.md

 2. How to reverse a string using stack
 3. How to search a word inside a string.
 4. To find all substrings of a string

+Interview Questions

+ 1. create a program in java in which when the input given is say input  -- hhllyyjhhh -- output shuld be -- h2l2y2j1h3